Gninos/CIM-With-Transition-Systems/README.md

 To execute the specifications of the model, we use the model checking toolkit FRAC/TINA/SELT, mainly due to the ability of the TINA toolbox to perform a dynamic verification of properties and to create a reachability graph up to a predetermined limit.
 First, Initially, the FRAC compiler, using a model written in the Fiacre language (http://projects.laas.fr/fiacre/papers.php), generates several branches with all possible combinations of states and transitions in a TTS.
 These branches behave like parallel paths to reach the same final state (empty control grid), defined by means of a Linear Temporal Logic (LTL).
 Then, the TINA Toolbox (http://projects.laas.fr/tina/) uses TTS files to create the state space in a compressed binary format (*.ktz*) for a Kripke Transition System.
 This *.ktz* file, together with the LTL property previously generated, is the input variable of the State-Space Linear Temporal Logic (SELT) model checker, responsible for verifying whether the final state has been reached.
 These steps ensure that the design presents safe paths for CAVs that are in the control area of a CIM.

-All this data is treated with the aid of the Python language, which transformsstates into nodes, and transitions into edges, to serve as inputs for the graph analysislibrary called NetworkX (https://networkx.github.io/documentation/stable/index.html).
+All this data is treated with the aid of the Python language, which transforms states into nodes, and transitions into edges, to serve as inputs for the graph analysis library called NetworkX (https://networkx.github.io/documentation/stable/index.html).
 This Python package allows the creation, manipulation, andstudy of structures, dynamics, and functions of complex networks.
 Using the Dijkstra algorithm, NetworkX filters only the paths with fewer transitions, that is, those configu-rations with less overall time to pass through the intersection.
 After these steps, thereis a guarantee of deadlock-free, safe crossing, and efficiency in terms of travel time.

 The process steps are shown below.